Weehawken, New Jersey: Education

 The Woodrow Wilson Arts Integrated School (grades 1–8), located in Weehawken, was part of the Union City School District.

-Hoboken Catholic Academy, a consolidation of existing Catholic schools, is located in Hoboken.
-A K–8 school, it was formerly co-sponsored by St. Lawrence Church in Weehawken and four Hoboken churches before the archdiocese's Lighting the Way program changed the allocation of money for schools in the archdiocese.

-The Weehawken Public Library has a collection of approximately 43,000 volumes and circulates 40,600 items annually. and is a member of the Bergen County Cooperative Library System.
+The Weehawken Public Library has a collection of approximately 43,000 volumes and circulates 40,600 items annually. and is a member of Bridging Communities, Connecting Library Services.
 The landmark building, extensively renovated and updated in 1999.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 16.08 mi of roadways, of which 13.35 mi were maintained by the municipality, 1.30 mi by Hudson County and 1.43 mi by the Port Authority of New York and New Jersey.

 Route 495 travels east-west between the Lincoln Tunnel and the New Jersey Turnpike (Interstate 95) with interchanges for Route 3 and U.S. Route 1/9 in North Bergen.
 The Lincoln Tunnel Helix in Weehawken carries traffic between the tunnel's toll plaza and the crest of the Palisades.
 County Route 505 also passes through the township.